 If you are running Artifactory in a High Availability configuration, to maintain high system performance in case of single or multiple server crash, we recommend following the recommended hardware guidelines above for each of the HA server instances.
 For more details, please refer to Artifactory High Availability.

-To avoid network latency issues when reading and writing artifacts data, we strongly recommend creating the database either on a machine that is network close (latency well below 1 ms) to the machine on which Artifactory is running (database engine and storage) or on a fast network storage.
+To avoid network latency issues when reading and writing artifacts data, we strongly recommend creating the database either on a machine that is network close (latency well below 1 ms) to the machine on which Artifactory is running (database engine and storage) with fast storage.
 This recommendation is critical when using fullDb (whereby files are served from database BLOBs) and the file system cache is small.

 For supported databases and more details, please refer to Configuring the Database.

 Artifactory should be run with its bundled Tomcat 8 servlet container.